michellevit/GR-Demo/README.md

 ### How To Modify Database Schema<a name="how-to-modify-db"></a>
-- In the terminal, navigate to the project's root directory
+- In a Powershell terminal, navigate to the project's root directory
   - Generate a migration
     - e.g. `rails generate migration ChangeFieldTypeInProducts`
   - Open the newly created migration file in db/migrate